 Henley via Stonor Circular in Oxfordshire

-Many consider Henley a riverside town but it is also on the southern edge of the Chiltern Hills.
-This offers a pretty area of hidden valleys, woodland and farmland.
+Many consider Henley a riverside town, but it is also on the southern edge of the Chiltern Hills.
+This offers a pretty area of hidden valleys, woodland, and farmland.
 This walk takes you up one side and down the other of a valley heading up to Stonor.
-You might like to stop for lunch at the Crown Inn in Pishill.
-Finish the walk going past hidden farms and ancient woodland into Henley.
+First, you might like to stop for lunch at the Crown Inn in Pishill.
+Then, the walk goes past hidden farms and ancient woodland into Henley.

 If you want to shorten the walk, you can enjoy the country lanes from the Rainbow Inn in Middle Assendon.
 This will shorten the route to 14km (8.8 miles).